 Michael and Lisa Gungor of the Christian band Gungor

-An award-winning Christian singer is being blasted this week by the head of Answers in Genesis after the performer suggested Jesus may have been wrong about the creation story, or possibly even lied about it to fit in with popular culture.
+As WND reported, Michael Gungor of the band Gungor became a lightning rod of wrath for suggesting Jesus may have been wrong about the Creation story, or even lied about it to fit in with popular culture.

 Written by JOE KOVACS